SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 Choosing Between Reference and Value Types
 ==========================================

+..
+The chapter title was changed from classes vs structs in commit 0909150, which doesn't describe *why* the change was made.
+   I don't reamember exactly what that reason was, and I don't have any notes in email about the feedback Andrew got.

 Classes and structures in Swift have many similarities, such as properties, methods, subscripts, and initializers, which means it's not always obvious